 Register to vote

-Your name must be on the electoral register if you want to vote.
+Your name must be on the electoral register if you want to vote in an election.

-You are not automatically registered to vote, even if you pay council tax or if you have registered to use other council services.
+- You are not automatically registered to vote, even if you pay council tax or if you have registered to use other council services.
 And if you're not registered, you cannot vote.

 The Government's Your Vote Matters website has more information about registering and voting.